Camera

 * **Save as Content Document**: Enabling this is the simplest way to persist images in Salesforce.
 If disabled, handling the output data requires custom logic (Flow/Apex).

-* **Storage Limits**: Be mindful of Salesforce file storage limits.
+* **Storage limits**: Be mindful of Salesforce file storage limits.

 {% endhint %}